 Fraudulent trading.
 This is an extension to wrongful trading in that the director specifically continues to trade with the intention of defrauding creditors.
-An example of Fraudulent Trading would be the ‘Long Game’ where the company orders a large amount of goods on credit shortly before going bust in the full knowledge that the supplier will never get the full amount of their invoices.
+An example of Fraudulent Trading would be the ‘Long Game’ where the company orders a large number of goods on credit shortly before going bust in the full knowledge that the supplier will never get the full amount of their invoices.
 This then leads on to…

 Misfeasance.
 This is the act of taking money out of a company for purposes other than company business.
-In its simplest form it could be taking petty cash, withdrawing money from the bank or transferring money into a personal account but in all cases it is prejudicial to the creditors interests and not to be indulged in.
-Similarly taking goods or services for use, either in a personal capacity or to start a new business in case the old one folds falls under the same remit.
+In its simplest form it could be taking petty cash, withdrawing money from the bank or transferring money into a personal account but in all cases, it is prejudicial to the creditors’ interests and not to be indulged in.
+Similarly taking goods or services for use, either in a personal capacity or to start a new business in case the old one folds fall under the same remit.
 Giving a director a sudden and unexpectedly generous pay rise or paying an unscheduled and unwarranted large dividend are other examples where a liquidator may take a dim view of the directors’ conduct.

 Preference.
 We’ve all got a list of suppliers that we like and some we aren’t too keen on.
 Some may be friends or relatives that we’d like to make sure don’t lose money.
 Some suppliers may suggest paying off their debt in the old company before other creditors on the promise that they will open up a credit account for a new venture.
 These are all examples of giving preference to one debt or another.
-As a director you have a duty towards all creditors and you must not pay any of them off in preference to any other as you could be called to account.
+As a director, you have a duty towards all creditors and you must not pay any of them off in preference to any other as you could be called to account.

 Insolvency isn’t a desirable state of affairs but neither is it the end of the world.
 Life can begin again after a winding up and directors can go on to have successful business careers but if they indulge in any of the above then they face the prospect of being banned from directorships for a considerable period.